tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 1. RSA key exchange offers no forward secrecy, by construction.

-2. RSA key exchange may be vulnerable to Bleichenbacher's attack.
-Experience shows that variants of this attack arise every few years, because implementing the relevant countermeasure correctly is difficult.
+2. RSA key exchange may be vulnerable to Bleichenbacher's attack {{BLEI}}.
+Experience shows that variants of this attack arise every few years, because implementing the relevant countermeasure correctly is difficult; see
+{{ROBOT}}, {{NEW-BLEI}}, {{DROWN}}.

 3. In addition to the above point, there is no convenient mechanism in TLS for domain separation of keys.
-Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key.
+Therefore, a single endpoint that is vulnerable to Bleichenbacher's attack would affect all endpoints sharing the same RSA key; see
+{{XPROT}}, {{DROWN}}.

-I guess the plan is to elaborate on each point in a full paragraph in the security considerations section?
+TODO: One option is to elaborate on each point in a full paragraph in the security considerations section.
+Should we do that?

 Given these problems, this document updates {{!RFC4346}}, {{!RFC5246}}, {{!RFC4162}},
 {{!RFC6347}}, {{!RFC5932}}, {{!RFC5288}}, {{!RFC6209}}, {{!RFC6367}}, {{!RFC8422}},